Fully vaccinated travellers with one of the below visas (or listed here) can now travel to Australia without needing to apply for a travel exemption.

 As a previous or existing subclass 417 or subclass 462 visa holder, you may be eligible to apply for a second Working Holiday visa, which will allow you to stay for an extra 12 months, if you have worked in any regional primary industry - for example, farm work or tourism & hospitality in northern, remote or very remote parts of Australia, or in other critical sectors - for three months (88 days).
 To ensure the work you are undertaking and the regional area of Australia is eligible under the guidelines please visit subclass 417 and subclass 462 pages, depending in your existing visa, for specified work information.

-Visa holders may also be able to apply for a third-year visa if 6 months of specified work in specified regional area during the second year has been completed.
-Click on your VISA for more - Subclass 417 and Subclass 462.
+Visa holders may also be able to apply for a third-year visa if 6 months of specified work in specified regional areas during the second year has been completed.
+Click on your visa for more - Subclass 417 and Subclass 462.

-Alternatively, if you plan to undertake study while in Australia, the Department of Home Affairs has a Student Visa available.
+As an alternative to Working Holiday Maker visas, if you plan to undertake study while in Australia, the Department of Home Affairs has a Student Visa available.
+This can be a good way to spend time in Australia while completing a degree or qualification, and working part time for up to 48 hours per fortnight.

 While every effort has been made to ensure correct information, YHA Australia does not take responsibility for any errors or omissions or any loss or inconvenience suffered by any person resulting from information published on this page.

-YHA encourages all travellers to Australia to check Government pages for the most up-to-date information - click here.
+YHA encourages all travellers to Australia to check the official Australian Government Department of Home Affairs website for the most up-to-date information.

 Tourism Australia is asking current and previous working holiday makers to complete a survey to help understand what travellers are experiencing during their time in Australia.